 According to the Sagas, Eric earned his epithet “Bloodaxe” when he slayed his half-brothers in order to rule Norway on his own (also earning him the nickname Eric “Brother-Bane”).

-To top off a Viking life well-lived, Eric spend his later years raiding and exploring Lappland and Bjarmaland in modern-day Russia.
+To top off a Viking life well-lived, Eric spent his later years raiding and exploring Lappland and Bjarmaland in modern-day Russia.

 Helge (Oleg the Prophet)

-Possibly a relative and definitely the successor of Rurik who invaded and took control of what the Vikings called Gardarikr (the predecessor of modern-day Russia), continuing the line of Rurik rulers that would rule over much of what is today Ukraine, Russia, and Belarus until 1598.
+Possibly a relative and definitely the successor of Rurik who invaded and took control of what the Vikings called Gardarikr (the predecessor of modern-day Russia), Helge (or Oleg as he was known in the east) continued the line of Rurik rulers that would rule over much of what is today Ukraine, Russia, and Belarus until 1598.

 He ultimately seized power of Kiev which laid the foundation for the Kievan Rus’ powerhouse that came to dominate most of what is today western Russia, Belarus, and Ukraine.